What Causes And Triggers Psoriasis?

 Certain Pharmaceutical Drugs

-- Types of drugs most commonly implicated with psoriasis are ACE Inhibitors (used for blood pressure), Beta blockers (used for high blood pressure), Lithium (manic depression), Anti malarial drugs such as chloroquine and hydroxychloroquine (used for lupus, rheumatoid arthritis, anti malaria drug), Antibiotics and antifungals (tetracycline, Nystatin) Non-steroidal anti-inflammatory drugs (such as aspirin, indomethacin, phenylbutazone), Hormones (such as cortisol, progesterone) and other drugs such as alpha-interferon and iodide.
+Types of drugs most commonly implicated with psoriasis are ACE Inhibitors (a 2020 study, drug for blood pressure), Beta blockers (a 2020 study, drug for high blood pressure), Lithium (a 2008 study, drug for manic depression), Anti malarial drugs are well known to be contra-indicated in psoriasis.
+Study.
+Drugs such as hydroxychloroquine (drug for lupus, rheumatoid arthritis, anti malaria drug), Antibiotics and antifungals (tetracycline, Nystatin) Non-steroidal anti-inflammatory drugs (such as aspirin, indomethacin, phenylbutazone), Hormones (such as cortisol, progesterone) and other drugs such as alpha-interferon and iodide.

 Commercial Soaps, Shampoo and Cosmetics

 Commercial personal skin care products are often laden with many different kinds of chemicals that can potentially trigger psoriasis.
 Try instead more natural forms of these items; ask your local Health-food shop.

 The skin should be kept supple by having regular baths, add one to two teaspoons of flaxseed oil, or wheat germ oil, almond oil, etc.

 Try a chickweed-based lotion or a cream for the itch, your Health-food shop or Naturopath can help here again.
 You will be able to read plenty more in other booklets in The Psoriasis Program about the more natural ways of looking after your skin.